How Do I Fire a Car Accident Lawyer?

 CHANGING YOUR REPRESENTATION IN THE FIRST MONTHS

-As explained above in section two, if you fire your lawyer and hire another one, the money owed to the first lawyer comes out of the same attorney’s fee portion.
-In other words, if you hire lawyer #1 and fire them and then hire lawyer #2, both of their attorney’s fees comes out of that same 33.3% pre-suit settlement.
+As explained in the example above, if you fire your lawyer and hire another one, the money owed to the first lawyer comes out of the same attorney’s fee portion.
+In other words, if you hire and fire lawyer No. 1 and then hire lawyer #2, both of their attorney’s fees comes out of that same 33.3 percent pre-suit settlement.

-Simply send them a fax or email stating:
+Simply send the attorney a fax or email stating:

-Then telephone their office to confirm receipt of your letter the next day.
+Then telephone the lawyer’s office to confirm receipt of your letter the next day.
 You should also notify the insurance company in writing that the lawyer no longer represents you.

 YOU HAVE A LOW OFFER AND WANT TO FIRE YOUR CAR ACCIDENT LAWYER